-Russian Studies, in keeping with the college mission to provide a “global perspective,” offers a variety of courses that build upon Russian language proficiency to give students the knowledge and tools for successful career.
+Russian Area Studies, in keeping with the college mission to provide a “global perspective,” offers a variety of courses that build upon Russian language proficiency to give students the knowledge and tools for successful career.
 Recent graduates have entered professions in higher education, business, government, the church, law, and the arts.
-Students may satisfy General Education requirements with Russian Studies courses such as The Russian World.
+Students may satisfy General Education requirements with Russian Area Studies courses such as The Russian World.
 They may fulfill the foreign language requirement by taking the necessary Russian language courses.
-Russian Studies majors often combine area studies with a second major in other disciplines such as Russian language, economics, history, political science, mathematics, etc.
+Russian Area Studies majors often combine area studies with a second major in other disciplines such as Russian language, economics, history, political science, mathematics, etc.

 Overview of the Major

-The objective of the major in Russian Language and Area Studies is to prepare students to comprehend, interact with and work in the area from a foundation of cultural literacy.
+The objective of the major in Russian Area Studies is to prepare students to comprehend, interact with and work in the area from a foundation of cultural literacy.
 The multidisciplinary approach provides students with a comprehensive view of the culture, history and contemporary problems of the area.

 Requirements for the Major